-GREENHOUSE, COMMERCIAL - A business devoted to the raising and/or selling of trees, ornamental shrubs, flowers, and houseplants for transplanting, along with the sale of ancillary supplies wherein the preponderance of the growing operation is indoors.
-Contrast with "Nursery."
+GREENHOUSE, COMMERCIAL - A business devoted to the raising and sale, some or all of which include retail sales, of trees, ornamental shrubs, flowers and houseplants for transplanting, along with the wholesale and/or retail sale of ancillary supplies, wherein the preponderance of the growing operation is indoors.
+A Commercial Greenhouse shall not include an operation which is otherwise permitted under the Pennsylvania Right to Farm Act.
+(Contrast with "Nursery") (Amended by Ordinance No. 22-01, 08/01/22)